nass600/AdminPanel/README.md

-AdminPanelBundle
+AdminPanel
 ================

-Provides a secure and customizable panel for gathering all the tasks you can perform on a server
+Provides a secure and customizable panel for gathering all the tasks you can perform on a server.